mayankjoshi95/machine-learning/README.md

-#SERIES IS DATA STRUCTURE IN PANDAS  THAT HOLDS AND ARRAY OF INFORMATION ALONG WITH A NAMED INDEX
+#SERIES IS DATA STRUCTURE IN PANDAS  THAT HOLDS AN ARRAY OF INFORMATION ALONG WITH A NAMED INDEX
 BASICALLY A 1D array with axis list pandas adds on the labelled index that can be string or names making it easier to grab data in an informative way,data is numerically organised